ariana-kdr/CombustionEngine/README.md

 # CombustionEngine

-GitHub has issues reading .mlx files but we can use a bit of a work-around for this and this should not impact our ability to track changes.
+GitHub has issues reading .mlx files but we can use a work-around this should not impact our ability to track changes.

+INSTRUCTIONS FOR COLLABORATING

+1. Accept my collaboration invitation BEFORE making any changes.
+If you try to make a change before you are a collaborator you will just create a new version of the repository in your own account
+2. Once you've accepted the invite, make sure you are working in the correct repository: ariana-kdr/CombustionEngine

 INSTRUCTIONS FOR USING THE REPOSITORY